gabe-kai/TheVassalGame/PROJECT.md

 - **Database**: PostgreSQL (shared with game server)
 - **Authentication**: JWT tokens + OAuth2
 - **Payment**: Stripe
+- **Documentation System**: Markdown-based viewer for game lore and user documentation
+  - Users can read and comment on articles
+  - Users can request edits to articles
+  - StoryTellers and Admins can write, edit, archive articles
+  - Admins can delete articles

 ### Infrastructure
 - **Containerization**: Docker